 Well media has a large range and other forms are changing like shows for television and the web, for example.
 The situation is changing.
 Now with technology, society is changing fast.
 So I think the future will bring positive change.

-Blaxploitalian is still being shown at international film festivals and universities.
-Click here to check the film's website for more information.
+"Blaxploitalian" is still being shown at international film festivals and universities.
+Click on the links below to watch "Terraferma" and Miracle at St. Anna" on Amazon.